zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** list of values files to pass to BigBang; these will be merged together
+**Description:** The list of values files to pass to Big Bang; these will be merged together

 |          |                   |
 | -------- | ----------------- |